stevencohn/OneMore/README.md

 * Convert select text to a table
 * Insert Table Cells, shifting content as expected
 * Insert pronunciation of words from over a dozen languages
-* Map Linked Pages to report all pages that link to other pages
 * Merge pages, preserving formatting and position of outlines
-* Replace hyperlinked URLs with their Web page titles
 * Sort pages, sections, or notebooks
 * Split current page into multiple pages
 * Toggle strikethrough text next to all completed/incompleted tags